nmdaz/facein/README.md

+# Facein
+Door lock system that use facial recognition and qr code.

 # facein-server
 Simple PHP Server to download to QR Code after registration.
 It will be host by the RPI Machine